spec-framework/documentation/output/chapters/TheHeartOfSpec.pier.md

     Note: For JF we need to talk about the name of the class, you need to subclass it to make a new UI

 &nbsp;

     Note: For JF add some blah of the interplay/how the 3 work together to build the overall UI and we discuss the role of the 3 methods here

+&nbsp;

+    Note: to Johan: should we introduce ComposableModel somewhere?

 We first detail some necessary terminology before discussing each of these methods in more detail\.